 Double Island Kitchen

 A double island kitchen brings a lot of elegance and functionality to the space.
-For one thing it looks quite impressive to have a separate space for in-kitchen dining and another for meal preparation.
+For one thing, it looks quite impressive to have a separate space for in-kitchen dining and another for meal preparation.
 Kitchens with two or more islands are great for those who like to entertain or have large families.

-A two island kitchen can cramp the space if your layout is not large enough.
-In addition one would need to constantly walk-around and between the islands which could inhibit work flow while cooking meals.
+A two-island kitchen can cramp the space if your layout is not large enough.
+In addition, one would need to constantly walk around and between the islands which could inhibit workflow while cooking meals.

-Contrasting Kitchen Island
+Contrasting Kitchen Cabinet and Island

 U-shaped Island

 A u-shaped island design is not for everyone though, some do not need this much space and it can be a hassle to have to move from one side of the kitchen to the other and clean a great deal of surface.
-This type also is expensive and takes a lot of room in the kitchen, which is not ideal for every kitchen design.
+This type also is expensive and takes up a lot of room in the kitchen, which is not ideal for every design.

-Portable Kitchen Island
+Portable Island

-Portable islands offer under counter storage which can be used for pots and pans.
+Portable islands offer under-counter storage which can be used for pots and pans.
 Some even offer room to store your bottles of wine.
-They can come with a variety of surfaces such as granite, quartz or butcher block to name a few.
+They can come with a variety of surfaces such as granite, quartz, or butcher block to name a few.

-Unfortunately something freestanding is not always the best solution.
+Unfortunately, something freestanding is not always the best solution.
 Sometimes it can be a pain to store and take out every time you need it depending on the size.
 On top of that, they do not typically offer a lot of storage, if any.

-Anything on wheels is going to be a little less sturdy than something built in, so you do need to beware of the portable island accidentally moving or not being able to perform certain tasks, depending on the material used.
+Anything on wheels is going to be a little less sturdy than something built in, so you do need to beware of the portable structure accidentally moving or not being able to perform certain tasks, depending on the material used.

-Kitchen Island Table (Furniture Style)
+Kitchen With Island Table (Furniture Style)

-On top of that, there is not really any storage that can be utilizes for anything besides a few decorative items.
+On top of that, there is not really any storage that can be utilized for anything besides a few decorative items.
 If the item is older, it may not be able to withstand the beating that it takes from the motions of cooking and prepping, which could be a great downfall.

-A fully functioning space can be a kitchen island with a stove, cooktop, microwave drawer or refrigerator.
+A fully functioning space can be a kitchen island with a stove, cooktop, microwave drawer, or refrigerator.
 They are often used as a focal point in modern kitchens and are popular additions to both large and small spaces for gathering.

 Sink Island